krstivoja/fanculo/optimisation-plan/wordpress-block-data-architecture-migration.md

 - `app/Admin/Api/Services/MetaKeysConstants.php` - Remove deprecated constants

 **Tasks:**
-- Replace meta key usage with new repository calls
+- Implement new repository calls (no old meta to replace)
-- Update bulk operations to use proper JOIN queries
+- Build bulk operations with proper JOIN queries
-- Modify all generators to work with new data structure
+- Create generators that work with new data structure from the start
-- Adjust REST routes and capability checks for new endpoints
+- Design REST routes and capability checks for new endpoints

 ### Step 5: Frontend Integration